kaitrepte/porE/README.md

 	python3 pypore.py

 to start the GUI.
 Follow the tool-tips to run any desired calculation.
 This GUI also allows to load .cif files.
+In addition, pyporE can be used as a python library.
+An example is provided in the folder /pypore_as_library.

 Special thanks goes to Sebastian Schwalbe for writing this GUI and for many other useful discussions.

 ## Additional information
 Limitations: Some elements regarding their vdW radii are not implemented yet.